 Size: 8’ H x 8’ W.

-Soil: Prefers moist, well-drained, slightly acidic soils, but tolerates poor soils, compacted soils, and various soil pHs.
+Soil: Prefers moist, well-drained, slightly acidic soils, but tolerates poor soils, compacted soils, various soil pHs but not wet feet.

 Fertilizer: Apply a general fertilizer in spring (especially important in regard to avoiding/controlling scale.)
 Alternatively, apply a mulch such as pine, Cyprus or cedar that does not deplete soil nitrogen.